kyl3ru1z/MarbleMaze/README.md

 # MarbleMaze
 Marble Maze controlled using the Arduino UNO.
 The main objective of this game is to tilt the maze in certain directions to maneuver a marble across a maze.
 Achieved maze titling by mapping a 2-Axis Joystick to two micro servos.
-Added a feature where the user can time how long it takes for them to reach the end of the maze and rate how well they did.
+Added a feature where the program times how long the user takes to reach the end of the maze and rate how well the user did.

 # Parts List
 - 2-Axis Joystick